 SEAT Leon review - Interior, design & technology

-Sharper looks, a stylish interior and a greater emphasis on digital technology
+Offering sharper looks, a stylish interior and a greater emphasis on digital technology, the SEAT Leon feels modern and upmarket

 The previous SEAT Leon was on sale for so long, it had become all too familiar.
-Which means this new version might take a while to get used to.
-There’s no three-door version, but it’s good that SEAT has resisted the temptation to disguise the rear doors on the new car.
+Unlike with the old car, there’s no three-door version of the current generation, although it’s good that SEAT has resisted the temptation to disguise the rear doors on the new car.
 It looks great in profile, thanks to some sharp creases and a sloping roofline.

-There’s also a neat full width light bar running across the back of the car, while 16-inch alloy wheels are standard on the entry-level SE model.
+There’s also a neat full-width light bar running across the back of the car, while 16-inch alloy wheels are standard on the entry-level SE model.
 The FR and FR Sport models are the best looking thanks to larger alloy wheels, LED headlights and sportier bumpers.
-But it’s a shame about the fake exhausts.
+But it’s a shame about the fake exhausts, you’ll have to splash out on the Cupra's version of the Leon for quad-tip exhausts.

-Although the interior of the SEAT Leon lacks the wow factor of the new Golf, it feels more modern and upmarket than its predecessor.
+Although the interior of the SEAT Leon isn't quite as sharp looking as the new Golf, it feels more modern and upmarket than its predecessor.
 It’s a more minimalist approach, with greater emphasis on digital technology.

 Quality is excellent, while a neat dashboard design lifts what could otherwise have been a rather sombre cabin.
 There are some cheap-feeling plastics on the doors and centre console, but the key areas feel good.
 A flat-bottomed leather steering wheel is standard across the range and is heated on some models.

-Leather upholstery is available only on the Xcellence Lux model, although FR Sport and Xcellence get a suede upholstery which actually feels more premium.
+Leather upholstery was available only on the now-discontinued Xcellence Lux model, although FR Sport-spec cars get a suede upholstery which actually feels more premium.
 It’s also suitable for buyers looking for a vegan-friendly interior.

 Sat-nav, stereo and infotainment